-Q.2.
+Q.1.
 What are the steps involved in the complex process of resource planning?
-Why is resource planning important in the context of a country like India
+Why is resource planning important in the context of a country like India?

 Ans.
 Resource planning is a complex process which involves:

 Some regions are self-sufficient in terms of availability of resources, while, on the other hand, there are regions that face an acute shortage of resources.
-Thus, for proper development, distribution, sharing and utilization of resources, taking into consideration the technology, quality of human resources and historical experiences of the people, resource planning is essential for development.
-India has made concerted efforts for achieving the goals of resource planning right from the First Five Year Plan launched after Independence.
+Thus, for proper development, distribution, sharing, and utilization of resources, taking into consideration the technology, quality of human resources and historical experiences of the people, resource planning is essential for development.
+India has made concerted efforts to achieve the goals of resource planning right from the First Five-Year Plan launched after Independence.

 Ans.
 The main types of soil found in various parts of India are as follows:

 (a) Alluvial soil.

 (d) Laterite soil

 (e) Arid or Desert soil.